idmitrymolchanov/transferring-data-app/README.md

 ## Databases
 The project has two profiles ("local" and "prod").
 The application contains a connection to two databases.
 Therefore, in the properties we see two data sources.
-The local profile contains mysql connection with the following parameters:
+The local profile (configuration class - ConfigLocal) contains mysql connection with the following parameters:

 * target\
 spring.target.jdbcUrl=jdbc:mysql://localhost:3306/testdb?useUnicode=true&serverTimezone=UTC\